 Designing for the Future

-> The second phase of design work at Leach Botanical Garden will begin this year.
-Following a request for qualifications from Portland Parks & Recreation, a design team headed by Land Morphology and Olson-Kundig Architects has been selected.
-The project will build on work completed in 2012.
+The second phase of design work has reached completion with the submission of a 'preferred alternative' to the Citizen Advisory Committee in late September.
+Land Morphology and Olson-Kundig Architects will present the concepts for land use review beginning in 2016.
 Nearly eight acres in the undeveloped Upper Garden will offer new botanical and programmatic experiences to visitors and make a connection to the historic Garden and Manor House along Johnson Creek.
 The design intends that Leach become the signature public cultural attraction in East Portland.
-Projects of this magnitude always progress more slowly than we'd like, but the pace also offers opportunities for the community to reflect on and provide input for elements that might be important in the new garden.
+As of October 2015, we are hopeful that a beginning phase of construction will begin in early 2017.

-> Information on the project goals, past concept development and unfolding design ideas will be posted on this page.
+Information on the project goals, past concept development and unfolding design ideas will be posted on this page.
 We urge you to use the form to the right to submit comments or questions.
-If you want to hear more about the design as we go forward, let us know and we'll add your name to the list of interested persons.
-As part of the public involvement effort in the design proces, we will periodically be offering peopl the chance to participate in short surveys.
-That would be another reason to provide us with your name and contact information.
+If you want to hear more about the process as we go forward, we'll add your name to the list of interested persons.

 Click for the Current Design Concept.
 The preferred option of the design reviewed by the Citizen Advisory Committee is posted here after being reviewed in October 2015.

 Fifteen people served on the Design Advisory Committee, including Leach Garden Friends' members, volunteers, people representing city-wide horticultural and arts interests, programming partners, and the larger East Portland community.

 If you are interested in more information, contact 503-823-1671.